The scoop in any images is shown for illustrative purposes only.

-Harrison's Juvenile Formula is a nutritionally complete diet for the hand-feeding of large psittacine chicks from day one and other baby parrots over seven days of age until weaning
+Harrison's Juvenile Formula is a nutritionally complete diet for the hand-feeding of parrot chicks over seven days of age until weaning.

 This formula should not be used in cockatiels under 21 days of age

-Special uses: In common with Recovery and Neonate formulas, Juvenile formula can be used as a digestive aid, for hospitalised birds that require supplemental feeding; birds with beak injury; tube feeding for diet conversion of extremely stubborn birds.
+Special uses: In common with Recovery Formula, Juvenile formula can be used as a digestive aid, for hospitalised birds that require supplemental feeding; birds with beak injury; tube feeding for diet conversion of extremely stubborn birds.

-- Can be used following post-hatch feeding of Neonate Formula for selected parrots (see below)
+- Use following post-hatch feeding of Recovery Formula for selected parrots (see below)

 - Supports birds recovering from illness or injuries that may need supplemental feeding and birds that are losing weight during a diet conversion

-* For doves and pigeons, from 8-10 days old onwards, each day incrementally decrease the level of Recovery Formula in the hand-rearing mix and substitute with Juvenile Formula so that on day 21 the mix is 100% Juvenile Formula.
+* From 8 days old onwards, each day incrementally decrease the level of Recovery Formula in the hand-rearing mix and substitute with Juvenile Formula so that on day 21 the mix is 100% Juvenile Formula.

 Caution: The correct feeding technique must be used in order to prevent injury to the bird or inhalation of the formula that could result in pneumonia or death.